srikanthgr/distributed-llm-inference/README.md

 # vLLM Distributed Inference Project

+> **⚠️ Note**: This is an experimental project for learning and exploration purposes.

 This project demonstrates production-grade distributed LLM inference patterns using vLLM, following the same architecture as the traditional ML project but adapted for Large Language Models.

 ## Architecture